jean-smaug/redux-to-rtk/deck.md

 ## Reducer

-Pure function that listen for actions and return a new state
+A pure function that listens for actions and produces a new state

 ```js
 const initialState = {